xiaomingfu2013/RNAInferenceTool.jl/README.md

 4. model: telegraph model, delay telegraph model, and Poisson model are supported.

 Keywords arguments:
-1. infer_counts: Bool variable, `true` if the inferred histogram data is the number of count of the product (mature or bound Pol II), `false` if the histogram data is the normalized signal intensity.
+1. infer_counts: Bool type, `true` if the inferred histogram data is the number of count of the product (mature or bound Pol II), `false` if the histogram data is the normalized signal intensity.
 2. L1, L2: if infer_counts is set `false` then L1 and L2 must be provided which represents the indices of the trapezoid signal function.

 ```julia